zhudi217/zhudi217.github.io/index.md

 ## About Me

 Hello!
 I'm Di Zhu, a second-year Ph.D. student at the Department of Computer Science at the University of Virginia.
 I'm a member of the Network Mechanics Group (NMG), where I'm fortunately working with Professor [Hyojoon Kim](https://hyojoonkim.com/).

-Before joining UVA, I obtained my M.S. in Computer Science degree at Boston University and my B.Eng. in Computer Science degree at Sichuan University, China.
+Before joining UVA, I worked as a Ph.D. student in Computer Science at the College of William & Mary for two years.
+I obtained my M.S. in Computer Science degree at Boston University and my B.Eng. in Computer Science degree at Sichuan University, China.

 ## Research Interests

 - **Software-Defined Networks :** In-Network Computing
-- **Applications of Photonic Computing in Computer Networks:**
+- **Photonic Computing in Computer Networks:** ML Inference

 ## News